blackdwarf/blackdwarf.github.io/about/index.md

 In the real world, my name is Zlatko Knežević, but people like to call me "Z".
 Just Z. Not "Zed", which is very important, because "Zed's dead baby, Zed's dead".
-I like to think of myself as a leftie with strong affinity for programming, science fiction and various trivia around things that most people don't really care about.
+I like to think of myself as a Lefty with strong affinity for programming, science fiction and a voracious appetite for various trivia tidbits, especially if they have to do with computing history.

-My general moto is [*I aim to misbehave*](https://www.youtube.com/watch?v=1VR3Av9qfZc).
+My general motto is [*I aim to misbehave*](https://www.youtube.com/watch?v=1VR3Av9qfZc).
-I just had to put it in there.
+It generally means that *status quo* annoys me and I always want to change it.

 ## What do I work on day to day?
 For the past 10-ish years I've been working for Microsoft on variety of stuff,